 If in need of a medication for an acute illness or condition (i.e., antibiotics, pain medications, etc.), patients may choose to use a TRICARE Retail Network Pharmacy (most local pharmacies, with the exception of CVS).
-For up to a 30day supply, formulary generic items are available for an \$10 co-pay, formulary brand medications are available for a \$24 co-pay, and non-formulary medications are available for a \$50 co-pay as written by the provider (a prior authorization or medical necessity form filled out by your provider may be required for non-formulary medications).
-Note: many brand name medications may only be filled at a retail pharmacy once.
+For up to a 30day supply, formulary generic items are available for an \$11 co-pay, formulary brand medications are available for a \$28 co-pay, and non-formulary medications are available for a \$53 co-pay as written by the provider (a prior authorization or medical necessity form filled out by your provider may be required for non-formulary medications).
+Note: Many brand name medications may only be filled at a retail pharmacy once.
 Subsequent fills may require you to pay an additional cost up to the full price of the medication.

-The TMOP and network pharmacy benefit is available to TRICARE-eligible retirees and their family members.
+The TMOP and network pharmacy benefit is available to Active Duty, Active Duty family members, and TRICARE-eligible retirees and their family members.
 The TMOP formulary contains most FDA approved oral and topical prescription medications.
 Several classes of medications are excluded such as drugs for weight control, smoking cessation, and medicines for cosmetic purposes, etc. For more information regarding your TRICARE pharmacy benefit, visit www. express-scripts.com/TRICARE.